 Goooooood morning!!
-OK, so today’s post is one I’ve been wanting to do for a long time now and it’s all about how to choose the perfect paint color for your home.
+Today’s post is one I’ve been wanting to do for a long time now and it’s all about how to choose the perfect paint color for your home.
 I actually really wanted to write about this topic after our painting fiasco back in February because I realized that I learned some valuable lessons throughout that ordeal.
 (If you missed the crazy story you can read about it in this post, but the gist of it is that we had our house painted twice in one week.
 It was an interesting experience to say the least!)
-One of the things I learned is that choosing the perfect paint color is actually much harder than I realized.
-If you were following along back then, you might remember that I was such an indecisive mess when it came time to choose the final color for our home.
-We decided to hire painters to help us, and I think that put a lot of extra pressure on me to get the color right.
-I kept going back and forth, second guessing my decisions, and just nervous that I’d make the wrong choice.
-Looking back now, I realize that I made it a lot harder on myself than it needed to be because I was making a few mistakes that just confused me even further.
-Today I want to help you avoid making the same mistakes, so I’ve come up with five tips to choose the perfect paint color for your home!
+One of the things I learned is that choosing the perfect paint color is actually much harder than I realized and it can be a tricky process.
+So today I want to help you avoid making the same mistakes I did and share my best tips for how to choose the perfect paint color.

 1. Search Pinterest for photos of the paint color your want to use!